arnellebalane/skourse-html-css-workshop/docs/src/css/README.md

 We start with the selector for the parent element (`div`), followed by a space, then the selector for the element that we want to style (`h1`).
 With this, other `<h1>` elements that are not inside a `<div>` will not be affected by this CSS rule.

 In most Web pages, elements like `<h1>` or `<p>` can be used multiple times in different contexts that require them to be styled differently, so knowing how to select only specific instances of `<h1>` or `<p>` is very helpful.
-Later, we will see other ways to do achieve this.
+Later, we will see other ways to achieve this.

 ## Additional Links